joshdoman/bitcoin-embed/README.md

 # bitcoin-embed

-A library for embedding arbitrary data and tagged messages in Bitcoin transactions.
+A library for embedding arbitrary data and TLV-encoded messages in Bitcoin transactions.
 This crate provides tools to work with embedded data in Bitcoin transactions through various methods like OP_RETURN outputs, envelope patterns, and taproot annexes.

 ## Installation